stevenpersia/ultimate-cheatsheet/javascript/condition.md

 //condition
 if (age>= 0 && age<= 14) {

-    AgeCategories = "Children"
+    AgeCategories = "Children";
 } else {
     //if condition is not met
-    AgeCategories = "Not a Child anymore."
+    AgeCategories = "Not a Child anymore.";
 }
 ```
 ----